 - Creaky wood flooring

-If you're noticing any of these issues, contact an indoor air quality specialist to install a whole house humidifier to your HVAC system.
+If you're noticing any of these issues, contact an indoor air quality specialist to install a whole-house humidifier in your HVAC system.

 The Benefits of Installing a Whole House Humidifier in Your Atlanta Area Home

-As we previously mentioned, dry air is ripe with bacteria and viruses and can lead to a number of health issues such as the cold and flu.
-People with allergies, asthma, and other respiratory illnesses are more susceptible to becoming sick if the proper humidity level is not met.
+As we previously mentioned, dry air is ripe with bacteria and viruses and can lead to several health issues such as the cold and flu.
+People with allergies, asthma and other respiratory illnesses are more susceptible to becoming sick if the proper humidity level is not met.

 If you or a family member suffer from eczema, dermatitis, or other skin conditions, low humidity levels can dry your skin out even more.
 Installing a humidifier will keep your skin moist and healthy.

 Adding moisture to your bedroom while you sleep at night can help you breathe easier and reduce snoring for a better night's sleep.
-With the right indoor humidity levels, your respiratory system won't dry out and you'll cough less.
-Whether you're sleeping or not, you'll breathe much easier with the installation of a whole house humidification system.
+With the right indoor humidity levels, your respiratory system won't dry out, and you'll cough less.
+Whether you're sleeping or not, you'll breathe much easier by installing a whole-house humidification system.